rd2play/FilteredDistortionFX/README.md

 # Filtered Distortion AutoWah

+This is a JUCE C++ implementation of some algorithms I came up with.

 As a guitar player, I use(d) many different overdrive/distortion pedals.
 One day, thinking about distortion, genius struck!

 No, it didn't...
 I did wonder though how it would sound to distort only certain frequency range(s), instead of the entire frequency range of the electric guitar.